Studying Biology at Bloxham School

-Biology in Lower School
+Biology in the Lower School

 Through the Lower School syllabus we provide all our pupils with a broad introduction to the topics covered at GCSE.
 We aim to do this in a practical way and design the lessons to be hands-on to develop our pupils’ application of the subject.

-Biology in the Middle School
+Biology in the Third Form upwards

 At GCSE, we use the AQA iGCSE syllabus.
 This specification does not have any controlled assessment material and so allows students to develop a more detailed understanding of topics to prepare themselves for the jump to A Level.
 The course covers all the main topics and our Scheme of Work has been developed to maintain the kinaesthetic learning that we encourage within the department.